alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### Are working hours flexible?

 Formally, the Turing's core working hours are between 10 and 4.
-Most people would work these hours plus some additional time on either side.
+Most people would work these hours plus some additional time on either side to make up a 36-hour working week.
 However, in practice we are extremely flexible around working hours.
 Much of our work is done asynchronously, and does not require everyone to be online at the same time.